rachelandrew/cssgrid-ama/README.md

 ### Grid isn't working in my browser!

-At the current time CSS Grid Layout is behind feature flags in browsers.
-It is very well implemented in Firefox, Blink (so in Chrome and Opera etc.) and Safari if you use the Technology Preview.
-The prefixed implementation in Internet Explorer and Edge is the original spec as developed by Microsoft, and at this point is quite different to the specification that is now a Candidate Recommendation.
+Grid is now shipped in the latest versions of Chrome, Firefox, Opera and Safari - including iOS Safari.
+Make sure your browser is up to date and you can see Grid Layout.

-For how to enable flags, more browser information and links to the meta bugs on the browser bug trackers see my page at [http://gridbyexample.com/browsers](http://gridbyexample.com/browsers).
+For more browser information and links to the meta bugs on the browser bug trackers see my page at [http://gridbyexample.com/browsers](http://gridbyexample.com/browsers).

-If you are playing around with Grid I'd suggest using something like Chrome Canary or a Firefox Nightly as then you will be getting all the latest things that are implemented or fixed by the browser engineers much more quickly.
+### What about old browsers?

+I've written a cheatsheet detailing fallback and overrides that you can find [on my site](https://rachelandrew.co.uk/archives/2017/03/20/css-grid-fallbacks-and-overrides/).
+Also take a look at the guide to [progressive enhancement](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/CSS_Grid_and_Progressive_Enhancement) that I wrote for MDN.

+Internet Explorer 10 and 11 and Edge use an implementation of the old specification, [more details here](https://rachelandrew.co.uk/archives/2016/11/26/should-i-try-to-use-the-ie-implementation-of-css-grid-layout/).

 ### Who are you?